jameswhitney/friends-rolodex-hooks/README.md

-# Friends Rolodex
+# Friends Rolodex Hooks
 A simple app created with React to display cards of 'friends' with random images, names and emails.
-User can filter the cards via the searchbox
+This version is built using hooks instead of class based state management

 ## Install locally